dataxfi/datapolis/README.md

 - A UX test suite focusing on speed and conveinience.

 ## Contributing to test suites
-> Refer to the Test-API.md file located in the tests directory to quickly view the functions available to quickly write new tests with minimal boilerplate.
+> Refer to the Test-API.md file located in the tests directory to view the functions available and quickly write new tests with minimal boilerplate.

 Test priority (High value features)